Older Australians encouraged to "roll back the clock"

 In addition to the physical health benefits, engaging in physical activity and group sports for older Australians, it provides increasingly important opportunities for socialisation, peer-support and conversation that reduces the possibility for loneliness related physical and mental illnesses.

-Roll Back The Clock will be held at the club every Tuesday and Friday at 12PM, for 8 weeks.
-Commencing on the 26th of July.
+Roll Back The Clock is held at the club every Tuesday at 2PM.
+The next program commences on the 11th of October 2023.

-To book your place, please book here or Contact the club.
+To book your place, please book here or phone 0417 871 751 for further information.